AaronRandall/scenarios/README.md

 Xcode (tested on 4.6.x)
 ios-sim ("brew install ios-sim")

 ## Run the samples
 bin/run --ios-app-name 'TableViewIOS5Demo' --ios-app-path sample/app/ --tests-path sample/tests/ --tests-output-path sample/output/

+Note that the first time you run the tests you may be asked for your password for developer toosl.

 ## Running all tests

 To run all acceptance tests (substituting your app path and simulator path as required, using full paths):